Lpitt2/Data-Structures/README.md

 The purpose of this project is to implement and testbasic generic data structures within the C language.
 The list of data structures can be found at [https://www.geeksforgeeks.org/data-structures/](https://www.geeksforgeeks.org/data-structures/).
 The data structures are contained within header libraries.
 This project may be expanded upon or used for educational purposes without receiving explicit consent from the author.
+The website [https://makefiletutorial.com/](https://makefiletutorial.com/) was used to create the makefile.

 ### Requirements:
 * Implement data structures through header files.
 * Test data strucutres.
 * Use dynamic memory allocation to create and destroy the data structure in memory.
-* Provide utilities for pushing, popping, and selecting when necessary and displaying always.
+* Build a system that can be extended to provide a generic framework for various data structures in C.
 * Maintain professional coding practices, including headers on the files, consistent naming, and testing.

-### General Structure:
+## General Structure:
 * *bin*
   * program
 * *src*